ExeClim/Isca/docs/source/modules/introduction.rst

-Introduction to running your own Isca experiment.
+Experiment configuration scripts
 ==============

 Summary
 -------
-Once you have managed to run a test case (see ReadMe), you may want to run your own experiment.
+Once you have managed to run a test case, you may want to run your own experiment.
+The model configuration, diagnostics, and simulation parameters of your experiment can be configured with a python-based run script.
 Find the test case in ``Isca/exp/test_cases`` that most resembles your experiment, copy and modify it.
-We describe the important lines below.
+The important lines are described below.

 Setup
 -------